 The whole process of fundraising can be overwhelming for any party that wishes to do so, particularly if they haven’t planned.
-Fundraising for organizations is much easier with a well-executed plan to avoid guesswork, mis-appropriation, and last-minute rush.
+Fundraising for organizations is much easier with a well-executed plan to avoid guesswork, misappropriation, and last-minute rush.
 If you need to fundraise, plan ahead.

 A Fundraising Plan is a Foundation for Success